romerogroup/pyprocar/sphinx/dos.rst

 	      default: The default is set to select all the atoms.

-:param orbitals: ``orbitals`` define the projection of atoms in the density of States.
+:param orbitals: ``orbitals`` define the projection of orbitals in the density of States.
 In other words it selects only the contribution of the orbitals provided.
 Orbitals has to be a python list(or numpy array) containing the Orbital indices.
 Orbitals indices has to be order of the input files of DFT package.
 The following table represents the indecies for different orbitals in **VASP**.

 		 +-----+-----+----+----+-----+-----+-----+-----+-------+
 		 |  s  | py  | pz | px | dxy | dyz | dz2 | dxz | x2-y2 |